marionebl/jaketrent-blog/content/post/synergy-ubuntu.md

 published: true
 ---

-<a href="http://synergy2.sourceforge.net/" target="_blank">Synergy</a> is a fantastic project that allows you to share a single set of input devices (keyboard and mouse) over multiple machines.
+[Synergy](http://synergy2.sourceforge.net/) is a fantastic project that allows you to share a single set of input devices (keyboard and mouse) over multiple machines.
 Clipboard sharing is also supported.
 It's remarkably easy to set up, and it works across multiple platforms.

 <!--more-->

 For my personal setup, I wanted to link my Linux box (lds-lap-3) and my Windows (sidekick) box.
 I wanted the Linux box to be the server and the Windows box to be the client.
 I also want both to work on login.
 Here are are the steps: